-- Grades A through D are included in the calculation of CGPA and are included in the Total Number of Credit Hours Attempted. - Transfer credits (T) are not included in the calculation of CGPA but are included in the Total Number of Credit Hours Attempted (see below) in order to determine the required levels for CGPA and rate of progress.
-Transfer credits are included as credit hours attempted and successfully completed in calculating the rate of progress. - Developmental courses, non-credit and remedial courses (PF, PP, CR, NC) are graded on a pass/fail basis and are not included in the calculation of progress toward completion or the student's CGAP. - For calculating rate of progress, F grades and W (withdrawn WI, WD, WZ) grades are counted as hours attempted but are not counted as hours successfully completed.
-Grades of I (Incomplete) will also be counted as hours attempted but not as hours successfully completed; however, when the I is replaced with a grade, the CGPA and satisfactory academic progress determination will be recalculated based on that grade and the credit hours earned. - When a course is repeated, the higher of the two grades is used in the calculation of CGPA, and the total clock hours for the original course and the repeated course are included in the Total Clock Hours Attempted (in the charts above) in order to determine the required progress level.
+- Grades of 100% through 0% (A through F) are included in the calculation of CGAP and are included in the Total Number of Clock Hours Attempted. - Transfer credits (T) are not included in the calculation of CGAP, but are included in the Total Number of Clock Hours Attempted (see below) in order to determine the required levels for CGAP and rate of progress.
+Transfer credits are included as clock hours attempted and successfully completed in calculating the rate of progress. - Developmental courses, non-credit and remedial courses (PF, PP, CR, NC) are graded on a pass/fail basis and are not included in the calculation of progress toward completion or the student's CGAP. - For calculating rate of progress, grades below 70% and W (Withdrawn) grades are counted as hours attempted, but are not counted as successfully completed.
+Grades of I (Incomplete) will also be counted as hours attempted, but not as hours successfully completed; however, when the I is replaced with a grade, the CGAP and satisfactory academic progress determination will be recalculated based on that grade and the credit hours earned. - When a course is repeated, the higher of the two grades is used in the calculation of CGAP and the total clock hours for the original course and the repeated course are included in the Total Clock Hours Attempted (in the previous Satisfactory Academic Progress Charts) in order to determine the required progress level.
 The clock hours for the original attempt are considered as not successfully completed.